ecdye/macSubtitleOCR/README.md

 ### Accuracy

+In general, Vision produces a highly accurate output for almost all subtitles.
+If you find an edge case with degraded performance, open an issue so it can be investigated.

-In our tests comparing macSubtitleOCR with the Tesseract OCR engine, the macOS Vision framework consistently gave better results, particularly with tricky cases like properly recognizing the letter 'I'.
+In tests comparing Vision's output with [Tesseract](https://github.com/tesseract-ocr/tesseract), Vision consistently gave better results, particularly with tricky cases like properly recognizing `I`.

-While some tools, like [SubtitleEdit](https://github.com/SubtitleEdit/subtitleedit), may use binary image compare for better accuracy, Vision usually performs excellently and offers more flexibility with built-in language support.
+While some tools, like [SubtitleEdit](https://github.com/SubtitleEdit/subtitleedit), may use binary image compare for marginally better accuracy, Vision offers more flexibility with built-in language support.

 ## Contribution and TODO